ravibpatel/AutoUpdater.NET/README.md

 AutoUpdater.UpdateMode = Mode.Forced;
 ````

-### Basic Authetication
+### Basic Authentication

-You can provide Basic Authetication for XML, Update file and Change Log as shown in below code.
+You can provide Basic Authentication for XML, Update file and Change Log as shown in below code.

 ````csharp
 BasicAuthentication basicAuthentication = new BasicAuthentication("myUserName", "myPassword");